rach7777/monax-may/content/blog/2015/2015-08-05-ipfs-as-a-service.md

 There you have it; `eris files` in five commands.

-##Other IPFS integrations in the Eris stack
+##Other IPFS integrations in the Monax stack

 ###import/export service definition files from/to IPFS